GrammaTech/trace-db/README.md

 A type description consists of a name (represented by an index into the dictionary), a format (e.g. signed integer, float, blob), and a size.
 For more details, see the `type_description` struct in [types.h](types.h)

+## Storing Traces
+The `trace_db` type and its associated functions can be used to store and retrieve traces.
+Traces are stored in memory, in a format that is convenient for queries.
+Clients using the C API may access stored traces directly, but the representation of traces may change over time.
+The recommended method for accessing traces is through queries.

+## Queries

+The `query_trace` function searches a trace.
+A query consists of a set of free variables, associated type constraints, and a predicate over the free variables.
+At each trace point, the database finds all combinations of valid assignments for the free variables, and collects those assignments which satisfy the predicate.

+The result is returned as a set of trace points, which each point contains only a statement ID and the information for the bound variables.

+Queries can also be restricted by statement ID.

+Finally, query trace has a `pick` mode which randomly selects one trace point to query.